 Looking to incorporate more veggies in your dishes?
 This is the cookbook for you.
 The first of several cookbooks from Ali at Inspiralized, this book has some great everyday recipes that use spiralized vegetables in place of regular noodles.
 The dishes are flavorful and fun.

 This is the original Whole30 book, which explains the program and also has recipes to help you get started.
-There are a ton of other Whole30 specific cookbooks out now (like the Slow Cooker one which is on my wishlist), but this one is a great starting point if you’re new to the program
+There are a ton of other Whole30 specific cookbooks out now (like the Friends & Family one which is on my wishlist), but this one is a great starting point if you’re new to the program

 The How Can It Be Gluten Free Cookbook